Royal Geographical Society: Maps and atlases

-The Society holds one of the largest private map collections in the world which is continuously increasing.
+The society holds one of the largest private map collections in the world which is continuously increasing.
 It includes one million sheets of maps and charts, 3000 atlases, 40 globes and 1000 gazetteers.
 The earliest printed item in the Collection dates back to 1482.
 The RGS-IBG also holds manuscript materials from the mid sixteenth century onwards, aerial photography from 1919 and contemporary satellite images.

 Manuscript archive

-The Manuscript archive collection consists of material arising out of the conduct of Society business and manuscripts relating to persons or subjects of special interest.
-The document collection includes a few papers from before the Society's foundation in 1830, and is particularly useful to biographers of nineteenth and early twentieth century travellers and geographers, as well as research into the development of geographical knowledge and the historical development of geography.
+The manuscript archive collection consists of material arising out of the conduct of society business and manuscripts relating to persons or subjects of special interest.
+The document collection includes a few papers from before the society's founding in 1830, and is particularly useful to biographers of nineteenth and early twentieth century travellers and geographers, as well as research into the development of geographical knowledge and the historical development of geography.

 Events recordings

-Since 1994, the Society has recorded the majority of its Monday night lectures – Society members and Fellows can watch selected lectures from 2006 onwards online.
+Since 1994, the society has recorded the majority of its Monday night lectures.
+Society members and fellows can watch selected lectures from 2006 onward online.

 Photographs and artworks

-The Society's Picture Library holds over half a million photographs, artworks, negatives, lantern slides and albums dating from around 1830.
+The society's picture library holds over half a million photographs, artworks, negatives, lantern slides and albums dating from around 1830.
 Historic images range from the Antarctic adventures of Scott and Shackleton to the pioneering journeys of Livingstone, Baker, Speke and Burton.

 Grants

-An important way in which the RGS-IBG develops new knowledge and advances geographical science is by providing funding for geographical research and scientific expeditions.
-The Society offers a number of grants to researchers, students, teachers and independent travellers.
+The RGS-IBG provides funding for geographical research and scientific expeditions.
+The society offers a number of grants to researchers, students, teachers and independent travellers.
 More than 70 projects are supported each year and in excess of £180,000 is awarded annually.
 Research has been conducted in more than 120 countries, from Namibia to Brazil to Greenland.

 Expeditions, fieldwork and independent travel grants

-Every year the RGS-IBG helps teams of students and researchers to get into the field with Geographical Fieldwork Grants, the Society's longest running grant scheme.
+Every year the RGS-IBG helps teams of students and researchers to get into the field with Geographical Fieldwork Grants, the society's longest running grant scheme.
 The newest initiative is the RGS-IBG International Field Centre Grants, for work in international field centres in developing nations.
 Independent travel grants support geographical expeditions.

 Student grants

-Each year, the Society supports over 50 student fieldwork projects, from PhD students collecting data for their dissertation to groups of undergraduates looking to get out into the field for the first time.
+Each year, the society supports more than 50 student fieldwork projects, from PhD students collecting data for their dissertation to groups of undergraduates looking to get out into the field for the first time.
 Grants are available for both human and physical geography projects, in any area of the world.

 Research grants

-The Society supports a range of field and desk-based research by academic geographers, from established researchers undertaking fieldwork to early career academics working on smaller projects.
+The society supports a range of field and desk-based research by academic geographers, from established researchers undertaking fieldwork to early career academics working on smaller projects.
 The RGS-IBG also supports academics attending geographical conferences around the world.
 Some awards focus on particular geographical regions or topics, with others open to any aspect of the discipline.

 Teaching grants

-The Society supports innovation in teaching geography at secondary and higher education level, offering several awards for school teachers to work alongside researchers in geographical research, so to develop educational resources for the classroom, and to create teaching materials.
+The society supports innovation in teaching geography at secondary and higher education level, offering several awards for school teachers to work alongside researchers in geographical research, so to develop educational resources for the classroom, and to create teaching materials.